 - Himalayan balsam.

-What does Japanese knotweed do?
+What damage can Japanese knotweed cause?

-In extreme infestation cases, Japanese knotweed can even break into houses since it can grow through concrete.
+Japanese knotweed can even break into houses in extreme infestation cases since it can grow through concrete.
 That happens rarely and is usually a result of a very severe infestation and weak building construction, but you should still be concerned if you find Japanese knotweed in your garden.
 That’s because even if it doesn’t break through your floor, there is a significant risk that the plant may damage or destroy some of the brickwork or your patio.

 History knows cases in which homeowners have been advised to demolish their entire homes since the foundations got severely damaged and the plant already found its way through floorboards and skirting boards.